-10.2.
+11.2.
 Batch Screening

-Bank shall conduct batch screening of accounts against sanction lists (UN, OFAC, EU and HMT) and PEP list on a quarterly basis.
+Bank shall conduct batch screening of accounts against sanction lists (UN, OFAC, EU and HMT) and PEP list on a monthlybasis.
 Besides, the results of batch screening shall be analyzed and closed within a month.
 The Bank understands that conducting batch screening of accounts nullifies the risk of continuation of business relationships with any customer who gets migrated under sanctioned list post on boarding.
+Batch screening process shall be closed following a predefined mechanism and the same shall be well documented by the way of the standard operating procedure.

-10.3.
+11.3.
 Provisions related to AML System